viprlab/viprlab.github.io/index.md

 title: ViPr Lab
 permalink: /
 news:
+   - date: 2016-08-01
+     info: We have **ONE** Ph.D research position for Project MENSA.
+Look under Vacancies below.
    - date: 2016-06-01
-     info: We have **TWO** vacancies (Masters scholars) for Project SHERLOCK.
-Look under Vacancies below.
+     info: Vacancies (Masters research scholar) for Project SHERLOCK have been filled!
    - date: 2016-05-27
      info: Project **"Stereoscopic 3D Image Recomposition and Retargeting"** led by Lai Kuan (with Baharul, Chun Hau and CO Wong) has won a Gold Award at ITEX 2016!
      img: bahar-lkwong-itex.jpg